List of awards and nominations received by Preity Zinta

-Preity Zinta (born 31 January 1975) is an Indian actress, film producer and entrepreneur who has received several awards for her acting in Hindi films.
+Preity Zinta is an Indian actress, who has received several awards for her acting in Hindi films.
 Her career began in 1998 with Mani Ratnam's acclaimed drama Dil Se.. and the box office hit Soldier.
 Both films won her the award for Best Female Debut at the 44th Filmfare Awards.
 Her performance in Dil Se.. also earned her a Best Supporting Actress nomination at the same ceremony, while Soldier won her three more Best Debut awards at other major ceremonies.
 Zinta received her first Filmfare nomination for Best Actress for her portrayal of a teenage single mother in Kya Kehna.
 She followed these films with several critically and commercially successful films, such as Mission Kashmir (2000) and Dil Chahta Hai (2001), and her performances in Chori Chori Chupke Chupke (2001), Dil Hai Tumhaara (2002) and Armaan (2003) were praised.

 Zinta won several awards for her performance in the romantic comedy-drama Kal Ho Naa Ho, including her first and only Filmfare Award for Best Actress.
 She went on to star in top-grossing productions in India and abroad, including Koi...
 Mil Gaya (2003), Veer-Zaara (2004), Salaam Namaste (2005) and Kabhi Alvida Naa Kehna (2006), all of which earned her different nominations at major award ceremonies, which, in addition to Filmfare, include such organisations as Screen, Zee Cine, the International Indian Film Academy (IIFA), and Stardust, among others.
 After a relatively low phase, she started appearing in arthouse films, known in India as parallel cinema.
 She played her first international film role in Deepa Mehta's Canadian drama Heaven on Earth (2008, titled Videsh in India).
 Her portrayal in the film won her the Silver Hugo Award for Best Actress at the Chicago International Film Festival, and she was a Best Actress nominee at several award functions in Canada, including the Genie Awards by the Academy of Canadian Cinema & Television, and the Vancouver Film Critics Circle.